 The text of this chapter was written by James Schloss and is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

-- The image "ANDgate" was created by James Schloss and is licenced under the Creative Commons Attribution-ShareAlike 4.0 International License.
+- The image "ANDgate" was created by James Schloss and is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

-- The image "ORgate" was created by James Schloss and is licenced under the Creative Commons Attribution-ShareAlike 4.0 International License.
+- The image "ORgate" was created by James Schloss and is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

-- The image "XORgate" was created by James Schloss and is licenced under the Creative Commons Attribution-ShareAlike 4.0 International License.
+- The image "XORgate" was created by James Schloss and is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

-- The image "NOTgate" was created by James Schloss and is licenced under the Creative Commons Attribution-ShareAlike 4.0 International License.
+- The image "NOTgate" was created by James Schloss and is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

-- The image "NANDgate" was created by James Schloss and is licenced under the Creative Commons Attribution-ShareAlike 4.0 International License.
+- The image "NANDgate" was created by James Schloss and is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.

-- The image "NORgate" was created by James Schloss and is licenced under the Creative Commons Attribution-ShareAlike 4.0 International License.
+- The image "NORgate" was created by James Schloss and is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.